MikaelLindebrekke/staccapi/README.md

 At this stage of the project there is a lot more that I would want to do, but as always time is a factor.
 So a couple of things that I think should be added:
+- Better handling of the search field.
+Now a user does not get good enough information when a search is bad.
 - More functionality in the API.
 Currently only a GET method is available.
 - Better ease of use for the user of the application.
 For example a visual cue that indicates that the search is working.
 - Taking it even further one could implement an algorithm that preloads names so that the loading time when searching is cut back drastically.